mm to carat conversion

 To use the mm to ct conversion tool:

-- Find out the ring girdle.
-You might add a few percents if the girdle is very thick (e.g., even over 6%).
+Find out the ring girdle.
+You might add a few percent if the girdle is very thick (e.g., even over 6%).
 You don't have to change anything if it's a thin one.

-- See if the diamond shape is a standard one.
+See if the diamond shape is a standard one.
 If not, you might want to add a correction factor.
 It might vary from 1% up to 18%.
-See the for the precise values.
+See the section below for the precise values.
 This doesn't apply to the round shape.

 Shape correction & girdle thickness factors in mm to ct conversion